meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     2. Adjust taskbar height if necessary.
         1. Click the configure icon at the right edge of the bar.
         2. Find the `Height` button.
 Drag it with the mouse to adjust the height.
+    3. This is more of a tweak than a fix:  You can configure the task manager to show only one row which allows you to keep it slightly taller without wrapping the buttons.
+Instead, the text inside wraps, which is handy.
+        1. Click the configure icon at the right edge of the bar.
+        2. Hover over the task manager and click `Configure...` in the menu that appears.
+This opens `Task Manager Settings`.
+        3. Under `Appearance`, change `Maximum rows` to `1`.
+        4. Click `OK`.
 4. Fix mouse cursor scaling
     1. For the most part, the cursor scaling seems to work out of the box.
 I did notice one instance where it was wrong: The cursor was tiny when hovering over title bars.
 The following will make the scale consistent, but may prevent proper scaling of external monitors with different scales.
     2. Open `System Settings`